 Moku:Go demo mode

 You can download the Moku:Go app for macOS and Windows.
-The demo mode operates without need for any hardware and provides a great overview of using Moku:Go
+The demo mode operates without the need for any hardware and provides a great overview of using Moku:Go

 Have questions or want a printable version?